ishan9220/Election-Analysis/README.md

 ![Results as in VS Code Terminal](https://github.com/ishan9220/Election-Analysis/blob/main/Terminal%20Results.png.png)

-## Challenge Overivew

 ## Challenge Summary

 Overview of Election Audit: Explain the purpose of this election audit analysis.

-Election-Audit Results: Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.

-How many votes were cast in this congressional election?
-Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
-Which county had the largest number of votes?

-Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.

 ##Election Audit Summary